May 17th, 2017

 May 13th, 2015

-We recently had the pleasure of working with Robin Ripley on new logo and blog website.
-Robin is a garden and food writer as well as co-author of Grocery Gardening and has just launched a new book, Wisdom for Home Preservers.
-Bumblebee is about her life in rural Maryland, her garden, cooking, dogs and pet chickens.
+Robin Ripley is a garden and food writer as well as co-author of Grocery Gardening and has just launched a new book, Wisdom for Home Preservers.
+Her blog, Bumblebee, is about her life in rural Maryland, her garden, cooking, dogs and pet chickens.

-The direction for the new logo was “plenty of white space, sophisticated yet fun, and eclectic”.
+Robin asked us to produce a fresh, new logo and blog design.
+The direction for the new logo was “plenty of white space, sophisticated yet fun and eclectic”.
 The custom, hand-drawn illustration mixes a blend of old and new and we love the end result.
-Robin’s new blog site will be launched soon, so stay tuned…
+We also just finished Robin’s new blog site.
+Check it out at www.bumblebeeblog.com.

 May 13th, 2015